ibm-cloud-docs/power-iaas/configuring-custom-image.md

 Before you can use a custom image as the boot volume, review the following information:

-- You must have a basic understanding of [IBM Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) concepts.
+- You must have a basic understanding of [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage){: external} concepts.
 - If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ from your private cloud environment to capture and export an image for use with a {{site.data.keyword.powerSys_notm}}.
 For more information, see [Capturing a virtual machine](https://www.ibm.com/docs/en/powervc/2.0.1?topic=images-capturing-virtual-machine){: external} and [Exporting images](https://www.ibm.com/docs/en/powervc/2.0.2?topic=init-installing-configuring-cloud-linux){: external}.
 To capture and export an image by using IBM PowerVC, the PowerVC private environment must contain N_Port ID Virtualization (NPIV) data volumes.
 The {{site.data.keyword.powerSys_notm}} does not support captured images from environment with shared Storage Pools (SSP) vSCSI data volumes.
 - Alternatively, if you have deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
 To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cli-getting-started){: external} to capture a virtual server instance.
 - You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power hardware that you selected in the **Machine Type** field.